Regul777/cb-manager/README.md

-# Callback timeouts and intervals manager
+# Callbacks, timeouts and intervals manager

 clean up all callbacks, timeouts and intervals at once